ErrorsAndGlitches/DossierCloudFormationRuby/README.md

 # Installation

+This project has only been tested with Ruby 2.x.
 Installation is achieved using `bundle` with the package's `Gemfile`:

 ```
 bundle install